geier/etherTeX/README.md

 etherTex a is very crude, hackish and brute-force approach to this problem.
 At the moment etherTex allows only editing one LaTeX Document.

-A test install can be found at http://brutus.lostpackets.de/ethertex/ethertex.py .
+A test install can be found at http://brutus.lostpackets.de/ethertex/ethertex.py (which has recently had some connection problems).

 FAQ
 ---